 Nicholas C. Prairie

-Nicholas Prairie is an associate in the Litigation Department, and a member of the Life Sciences Patent practice.
-He works with life science and pharmaceutical clients of all sizes in the preparation and prosecution of patent applications.
+Nicholas (“Nick”) Prairie is an associate in the Litigation Department, and a member of the Life Sciences Patent practice.
+He works with life science and pharmaceutical clients of all sizes and counsels through the life cycle of U.S. and foreign patent assets.

-Before law school, he worked as a chemist at Ipsen (Biomeasure, Milford, MA) where he synthesized a variety of pharmaceutically interesting compounds including; small molecules, peptides, peptide-drug conjugates, proteins, and protein-polymer conjugates.
+Before law school, he worked for about eight years as a chemist where he designed and synthesized a variety of pharmaceutically interesting compounds including; small molecules, peptides, peptide-drug conjugates, proteins, and protein-polymer conjugates, and is an inventor on several patents/patent applications.
 As a graduate student his research focused on natural product synthesis.
+In addition to staying up to date on the ever-shifting patent case law, Nick enjoys spending time with his dog and staying active.

 The Broad Impact of Edwards v.
 Meril on the Safe Harbor Provision